bahrus/litter-g/README.md

 litter-g is a custom element that eliminates the boilerplate required to generate dynamic HTML using lit-html.

 Use case:  litter-g hopes to improve the ergonomics of a similar component, [xtal-method](https://www.webcomponents.org/element/xtal-method).
 Both components are meant for applications that aren't necessarily dominantly built on lit-html.
 They may be built using a server-centric framework, which just wants to shake some JavaScript pixie dust as needed.
-Or maybe they are built using some "old" framework like Angular 1, but want to slowly convert into seomething more modern.
-In theory, that should be possible, if you are using the [latest Angular 1](https://custom-elements-everywhere.com/).
+Or maybe they are built using some "old" framework like Cold Fusion, but want to slowly convert into seomething more trendy.

 The use case is spelled out quite nicely by [React's introductory pages](https://reactjs.org/docs/add-react-to-a-website.html):